The marathon "wall" and how to avoid it!

 what's the solution?

 To avoid hitting the wall you’ll need to take in a minimum of 600 to 700 calories during the event.
 It’s vital that the calories you consume while running are rapidly absorbable, meaning that you’ll want liquid calories from sports drinks or energy gels.
 Solid foods with fats, fiber and/or protein can cause all kinds of problems while running and detract from performance.
-You also want to use products with complex carbs instead of simple sugars.
-These two short videos explain why you want liquid calories and why complex carbs instead of simple sugars:
+You also want to use products with complex carbs instead of simple sugars, read below to learn why.

 calculate your marathon nutrition